grishkam/QuickFigures/UserGuide/User Guide.md

 #### Layers Window
 The layers window contains a tree with objects and layers displayed with their names and icons.
 All objects in QuickFigures are organized into layers.
 Using the layers window (access via Show Layers menu option is in the Edit menu), a user can change the order of objects within a layer by clicking and dragging.
 Users can also add new objects/layers using a menu bar that is specific to the layers window.
 The layers window is most useful when creating illustrations or drawings.
 A user can manually create a layer using the menu bar, select that layer and then use the toolbar to draw objects within that layer.
 For automatically created figures, the layer structure is organized automatically and is critical for QuickFigures to work properly.
 Certain specialized layers perform other functions besides simply acting as passive containers.
 Removal of an automatically generated object (such as an image panel that is part of a split channel figure) from its specialized layer is not recommended as it can alter or turn off some of the specialized functions.
 For reference, ordinary layers use a blue folder icon while specialized layers are colored differently.
+Objets can be hidden and un-hidden using the layers window (just click the icon next to the object name. layers cannot be hidden in this way).

 ![image](images/Dialogs/Layers.png)

 ## The Menus and Menu Bar